bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 these are simply declared like that.

 #### Equality of Type Families
-Type families are local to the declaring module as their idea is to become independent of a particular type (that needs to be referenced; being _abstract_ or not) but instead to describe the qualities of _some_ type that matter to be able to use them in a certain situation.
+Type families are local to the declaring module as they should make code become independent of a particular type (that needs to be referenced; being _abstract_ or not).
+Instead a family describes the qualities of _some_ type that are required to be suitable.
 Yet, this does not prevent the use of code based on type families in other modules as two type families or variables from two different modules are considered equal if they have the exact same qualification.

 Within one module two separate type families are used whenever two independent type variables are required.
-When used as classical _type variables_ type families are often not constrained at all.
+When used as such classical _type variables_ both type families are often not constrained at all.

 		family A :: _
 		family B :: _